coslyk/debianopt-repo/README.md

 ## Package list

 You can obtain a list of packages from [package list](https://github.com/coslyk/debianopt-repo/wiki/Package-list) as well as [recipes](https://github.com/coslyk/debianopt-repo/tree/master/recipes).

+## FAQ

+#### Is it safe to use this repository?

+It is safe to your Debian system.
+We use strict [packaging rules](https://github.com/coslyk/debianopt-repo/wiki/Packaging-rules) to ensure that the packages don't break the dependencies in the Debian's official repository, so installing packages from here won't affect softwares you've installed on your system.

+However, since packages here are built automatically and not tested by human, the functionality of programs is not guaranteed.
+If you meet errors when launching the program, please submit an issue.

 ## For Developer: How to publish